 Templates provide efficiency to the document signing process and ensure that documents are signed in the user’s order.
-Additionally, SigningHub can be tailored to your business’s specific requirements.
+Additionally, SigningHub can be tailored to your specific business requirements.
 Contact the team to learn more about how we can meet your needs.

-Keep your eyes peeled for the final blog in our ‘How to Use SigningHub’ series, featuring information on incorporating SigningHub into existing applications or CRMs.
+Keep your eyes peeled for the final blog in our ‘How to use SigningHub’ series, featuring information on incorporating SigningHub into existing applications or CRMs.